Current version: 2.9.1 (November 30, 2019) . Just updated! What’s new?

-Once downloaded/compiled, just unzip and double click on your “Turbo Boost Switcher.app”.
+Once downloaded/compiled, just unzip (or open the .dmg if using PRO).
+Drag the .app to your Applications folder (this is a must on any version equal to Sierra or above) and double click on the App.
 An icon like the next one will appear on your status bar.

 If you see a message saying the app “can’t be opened because it is from an identified developer”, then you need to change your settings to allow not-signed apps to be installed.
 Go to your System Preferences->Security and Privacy and mark the option “Anyhwere”.
 Try again, it should work.